-Suaahara II is a 5-year USAID-funded integrated nutrition program (April 2016 - March 2021) in Nepal.
+Suaahara is a 5-year USAID-funded integrated nutrition program (August 2011-August 2016) in Nepal.
 It uses a comprehensive, household-based approach to improve access to and consumption of nutritious foods in areas with populations with poor nutritional status indicators.
 Its main objective is to improve the nutritional status of pregnant and lactating women and children under 2 years of age by directly addressing the vulnerable points of development that result in stunting.
-The program integrates health, nutrition, agriculture and food security activities, including complementary nutrition and hygiene education; nutrition assessment, counseling and support (NACS); strengthening the quality and utilization of health services; homestead food production; sanitation improvement; and counseling on family planning.
+The program

+Complementary nutrition and hygiene education, small-scale backyard farming, and greater access to and understanding of the need for a variety of healthful foods will improve the impact of agriculture production and economic development on nutritional status.
 The project works within the government system, primarily through female community health volunteers who disseminate health messages, services and commodities at the household level and through mothers' group discussion forums.